rtaran/CreditLense/README.md

-# 💼 AI-Powered Credit Memo Web App
+# 💼 AI-Powered Credit Memo Co-Pilot Web App

-# CreditLense: “From Data to Memo — In Seconds.”
+# CreditLense: “From Data to Memo — In Seconds.
+Invest your time in decision-making, not data crunching”

 A web-based application that allows clients to upload a **PDF financial statement** (or provide a link to one), which is then processed and analyzed using AI.
 The output is a **professionally formatted Credit Memo** generated as a downloadable **.docx (Word)** file.